Métis: Other groups and individuals

 They are not part of us, never were.
 There is no connection historically in any way or fashion that they can use as even an argument to say that they are part of our nation.

 In a 2016 decision, Daniels v Canada (Indian Affairs and Northern Development), the Supreme Court of Canada stated in par.
 17:

 There is no consensus on who is considered Métis or a non-status Indian, nor need there be.
 Cultural and ethnic labels do not lend themselves to neat boundaries.
 'Métis' can refer to the historic Métis community in Manitoba's Red River Settlement or it can be used as a general term for anyone with mixed European and Aboriginal heritage.
 Some mixed-ancestry communities identify as Métis, others as Indian.

 Indigenous elders from the Miꞌkmaq and other First Nations communities in the Eastern part of Canada, along with recognized Métis leaders, do not agree with this perspective.
-They say that there is no distinct Metis community or culture in the Maritimes or Quebec, and that these newly formed, "Eastern Metis" groups are not legitimate:
+They say that there is no distinct Metis community or culture in the Maritimes or Quebec, as individuals with mixed ancestry integrated into either Indigenous communities or European settlements instead.
+They suggest that these newly formed Eastern groups are not legitimate:

-People of mixed blood in the region either integrated into Indigenous communities or assimilated with European newcomers, unlike the distinct Metis People of Louis Riel in Western Canada.

 "When you're looking at the Maritimes and Quebec, the children of intermarriage were accepted by either party, in our case the Mi'kmaq or the Acadian," Mi'kmaw elder and historian Daniel Paul says.
 "There was no such thing as a Metis community here in this region."